 Here is what Michelangelo used to carve his sculptures:

-- Carrara Marble – Carrara marble, also known as Luna marble to the Romans, is a white or blue-grey marble famous for sculptures and building decor.
-It was quarried since Roman times, just outside the city of Carrara, Italy.
+• Carrara Marble – Carrara marble, also known as Luna marble to the Romans, is a white or blue-grey marble famous for sculptures and decorating.
+It was quarried since Roman times, just outside Carrara, Italy.

-- Chisels – The chisel is an extended hand tool with a bevel cutting edge and a plain handle that could be struck with a mallet and used to cut away the marble.
-He probably used a point chisel, tooth chisel (rake), and a flat straight chisel.
+• Chisels – The chisel is an extended hand tool with a bevel cutting edge and a plain handle that can be struck with a mallet and cut away the marble.
+He probably used a point chisel, a tooth chisel (rake), and a flat, straight chisel.

-- Mallets – A mallet is a kind of hammer that would have been used to pound on top of the chisel, so he cut away at the marble.
+• Mallets – A mallet is a hammer that would have been used to pound on top of the chisel, so he cut away at the marble.

 Most people believe that Michelangelo used only these essential tools for his sculptures.
-Some people claim that he used the pointing machine to carve his statues, but pointing machines were invented in the mid 18th century in France.
+Some people claim that he used the pointing machine to carve his statues, but in France, pointing machines were invented in the mid-18th century.
 Michelangelo lived before these machines were designed.

 Method Michelangelo Used To Create His Sculptures